luqiang21/Learning-Notebook/C++_notes.md

     - one to many
 - multilevel inheritance
 - hybrid (virtual) inheritance
-    - combination of Hierarchical and Mutilevel Inheritance.
+    - combination of Hierarchical and Muti-level Inheritance.

 #### inline function
 - If a function is inline, the compiler places a copy of the code of that function at each point where the function is called at compile time.